fauzan05/fauzan05/README.md

 #### 🌱 What I'm Currently Working On

 - Building scalable web apps with Go Fiber & Laravel.
-- Experimenting with advanced UI/UX using Vue.js and Livewire.
+- Experimenting with advanced UI/UX using Vue.js, Nuxt, and Tailwind.
 - Developing reusable components and clean architecture for modern web apps.

 ---